A Guide to Property Agent Commission

 Guide: Property Agent Commission Structure

-Although some small property agencies have advertised charging only 1% commission, the scope and scale of their services need to be taken into consideration.
-For example, how much resources can these property agents expand to sell your property fast and at the highest possible price?
-Also, do they have the necessary proptech (property technology) to carry out their marketing effectively?
+For example, how much resources can these property agents provide to sell your property fast and achieve the highest possible price?
+Also, do they have the necessary proptech (property technology) and a large enough network to carry out their marketing effectively?

 It is also important to ensure that the property agent is registered with the Council of Estate Agencies (CEA), a government body that certifies real estate agents and regulates Singapore’s real estate agency industry.